jeffreybergier/Previous-Fork/readme.previous.txt

     connected causes a hang. "ben" stops the system immediately while "btp" shows one dot before it stops.
 This is the exact same behavior as seen on real hardware.
 This is confirmed to be a bug in the NeXT ROM.
+  > When accessing bus error locations from ROM Monitor using the 'e' command
+    there might occur a double fault on the second or a subsequent access.
+This is confirmed for NeXTstation Turbo Color and ROM Rev. 3.3 but might also affect other models.

  6) Release notes